AmeliaGL0w0/BSRenderMod/README.md

   *(The mod will not run unless using `-fpfc` or the first person flying controller)*
 - Ensure that the replay files being played are not broken or your replay playback mod is broken, this mod does not handle the replays themselves
-- Audio is currently **NOT** recorded from the game, and is instead muxed in from the beatmaps ogg/egg file